Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 2. Interview the parents, extended family members, Indian custodian, and any other person expected to have information regarding the child’s membership status or eligibility.

-3. Document the name and relationship of the person providing the information and his/her response in the Contact Notebook and Client Notebook under the ICWA page, and complete the Ancestor Information.
+3. Document the name and relationship of the person providing the information and their response in the Contact Notebook and Client Notebook under the ICWA page, and complete the Ancestor Information.

 • Do not leave any spaces blank and do not put “N/A” if the information is unknown.